Aidin1999/Aidin1999/README.md

 - 📫 How to reach me? send me an email aidyn.miralmasi.aa@gmail.com

-- check my linkdin for my projects if your are intrested (open to work)
+- check my linkedin for my projects if your are intrested (open to work)

 <!---
 i don't know what to say . hi everyone>